On the holomorphic convexity of reductive Galois coverings over compact K\"ahler surfaces: Proof of holomorphic convexity in subanalytic case

-We now stratify $\tilde{E}$ into 1-dimensional and 0-dimensional real analytic manifolds: i.e. where $\tilde{E}_i^{0}$'s are the 0-strata (points) and $\tilde{E}_j^{1}$'s are the 1-strata.
+\\ \textit{Step (iv): Stratification.}\\ We now stratify $\tilde{E}$ into 1-dimensional and 0-dimensional real analytic manifolds, i.e. where $\tilde{E}_i^{0}$'s are the 0-strata (points) and $\tilde{E}_j^{1}$'s are the 1-strata (curves).
 Here and following, we use an upper index to show the dimension of strata.\\ This local stratification gives the corresponding part of $E$ as\\